Jump to full remarks

 President and CEO, AT&T Intellectual Property, LLC

-AT&T is honored to serve on the National Council for Expanding American Innovation.
+AT&T is honored to serve on the Council for Inclusive Innovation (CI2).
 This is important for the future of our country.
 We look forward to sharing our successful approaches, learning from others, and helping to lead improvements in diversity and inclusion for innovators.

 Jennifer Taubert (designee for CEO Alex Gorsky)